Hutton72/api-documentation/Guides/unified-express-api-migration.md

 This output version brings two main improvements, both of which are breaking changes that will require development against.

 1. **Consistency**
-   Object structures, datatypes, and hierarchies are now consistent between the calls.
+   Object structures, datatypes, and heirarchies are now consistent between the calls.
    Calls increase levels of verbosity and "fill in blanks", rather than retooling the output entirely.
 2. **Better Organization**
-   Across calls we now encourage a consistent hierarchy of hotels; a hotel having multiple rooms, and a room having multiple rates.
+   Across calls, we now encourage a consistent heirarchy of hotels, a hotel having multiple rooms, and a room having multiple rates.
    Not only should this be simpler to process, and increase conversion by allowing more buying options earlier in the path, but it allows you to market the inventory more effectively -- allowing customers to visualize the room they're buying, and then decide on the details of the pricing/rate features in that room (cancellation policies, room and board options) that matter to them.

 More details on these are provided further in this document.

-Migrating into this updated structure is optional, but recommended.
+Migrating into this updated structure is options, but recommended.
-As such, we will be defaulting all new partners (all new refids) into this structure.
+As such, we will be defaulting all new partners (all new refids) into this structure by default.
 Also, passing `output_version=3` to the `Express.Results` call will imply that output version for any future `Express.MultiContract` or `Express.Contract` call, if no other `output_version` parameter is manually supplied to those calls.

 To prevent any future regressions (for example, if your account manager provisions a new refid, it will be defaulted into the new output version and potentially not match your existing refids), it is recommended you start being explicit in your requests to `Express.Results`, `Express.MultiContract` and `Express.Contract` by sending a query parameter `output_version=1` to lock in the current response format.

 From there, we've left the migration path completely in your control.
-You may start sending `output_version=3` to any of these calls at any time to test the new format and migrate at your leisure.
+You may start sending `output_version=3` to any of these calls at any time to test the new format and migrate at your liesure.

 ## `json2` Format Style

-To create a more true JSON output syntax, an optional `format=json2` parameter may be sent along with any request.
+To create a more true JSON output sytnax, an optional `format=json2` parameter may be sent along with any request.

 Use of this feature is optional.

 This differs from our typical `format=json` syntax by encoding arrays of elements as proper JSON arrays, not as hashmaps.

 This is an optional migration, but would be a breaking change that you would need to develop against.
-We will continue to support the existing `format=json` for the foreseeable future.
+We will continue to support the existing `format=json` for the forseeable future.

 For example, something under `format=json`;